SMITJUx/hop/README.md

 # API hop

 Looking for the best flight deals easily?
-Hop is a simple API that will look for the best, cheapest, fastest and direct flight.
+Hop is a simple API that will look for the best flights for your travels.
 Users can register for an account and log in to search for flights from an origin to a destination for a given date.
 The information is extracted from the FlightLabs API.

 # Content